occiware/erocci-dbus-java/README.md

 * JDK
 * Maven
 * java D-Bus implementation.
-It can be installed with:
+It can be installed on linux with:

 ```sh
 $ make deps